Metropolitano Stadium

-Metropolitano Stadium (Spanish: Estadio Metropolitano), also referred to as Riyadh Air Metropolitano Stadium for sponsorship reasons, is a football stadium in Madrid, located in the Rosas neighbourhood in the San Blas-Canillejas district.
+The Metropolitano Stadium (Spanish: Estadio Metropolitano), officially referred to as Riyadh Air Metropolitano Stadium due to sponsorship, is a football stadium in Madrid, located in the Rosas neighbourhood in the San Blas-Canillejas district.
 It has been the home stadium of Atlético Madrid since 2017.

 The original stadium was built as part of Madrid's unsuccessful bid to host the 1997 World Athletics Championships, and was opened on 6 September 1994 by the Community of Madrid.
 It was closed in 2004 due to the city's unsuccessful bid for the 2016 Olympics and in 2013 it passed into the possession of Atlético Madrid.
 The stadium was rebuilt and the new facility was reopened to the public on 16 September 2017, when Atlético Madrid faced Málaga in La Liga.
 The stadium had a capacity of 20,000 spectators upon its closure and re-opened with a seating capacity of 68,456 after it was rebuilt.
 By September 2023, this had been extended to a capacity of 70,460.
 The capacity then increased to 70,692 with the creation of two skyboxes, expanded VIP seatings, and an additional platform for persons with disabilities.
+In 2026, the capacity increased again, having now 70,813 seats.

 The stadium hosted the 2019 UEFA Champions League final on 1 June 2019 and will host the 2027 UEFA Champions League final It is one of the potential host venues for the 2030 FIFA World Cup.